 Chad acts as Counsel in cross-border disputes and international arbitrations seated across the Asia-Pacific region.
 He has advised clients on arbitrations under the HKIAC, ICC, SIAC, CIETAC and UNCITRAL Rules.

 He has particular expertise with respect to disputes arising from M&A activity and joint ventures in Asia, particularly China.
-He assists clients in a number of sectors, with a strong interest in the energy and resources, oil and gas and finance sectors.
+He assists clients in a number of sectors, with a strong interest in the energy and resources, and technology sectors.

 Chad also advises clients on structuring transactions and drafting dispute resolution provisions to best protect clients engaging in international investment and cross-border transactions.